Scottish Assembly: Structure

 Had the Scotland Act 1978 entered force, it would have created a Scottish Assembly with limited legislative powers.
-There would have been a Scottish Executive headed by a "First Secretary", taking over some of the functions of the Secretary of State for Scotland.
+There would have been a "Scottish Executive" headed by a "First Secretary", taking over some of the functions of the Secretary of State for Scotland.
+Members would have been elected by the first past the post system.

 Meetings of the Scottish Assembly would have been held at the Old Royal High School in Regent Road, Edinburgh.
-The former school hall was adapted for use by the Scottish Assembly, including the installation of microphones and new olive green leather seating.
-Members would have been elected by the first past the post system.
+The former school hall was converted into a debating chamber for use by the Scottish Assembly, including the installation of microphones and new olive green leather seating.

 Powers and legislation

 The Scottish Assembly would have had the power to introduce primary legislation (to be known as Measures of the Scottish Assembly) within defined areas of competence.
-This form of legislation would not receive royal assent like Acts of Parliament do.
-Instead, the legislation is signed via an Order in Council, which the monarch signs and appends to the Act of Assembly once passed.
+This form of legislation would not receive royal assent like Acts of Parliament; instead, the legislation would be signed via an Order in Council, which the monarch would sign and append to the measure once passed.